isabella232/help-7/gitbook/superquery/superquery-editor/tab-settings.md

 ## Autocomplete

-Toggling "**Autocomplete**" on will activate an IntelliSense-like auto-complete feature in your SQL editor.&#x20;
+Toggling "**Autocomplete**" on will activate an IntelliSense-like autocomplete feature in your SQL editor.&#x20;

 ## Source Control

-Toggling "Auto Commit" on will automatically commit your query to whichever Git repo you've selected (Github, GitLab, or BitBucket) if you've set up the connection.
+Toggling "Auto Commit" on will automatically commit your query to whichever Git repository you've selected (Github, GitLab, or BitBucket) if you've set up the connection.